kikitte/ordinary_kriging/README.md

 ## Ordinary Kriging Interpolation

-This is an c language implemetation of kriging interpolation algorithm using arcgis searching strategy.
+This is an c language implemetation of kriging interpolation algorithm using the same searching strategy in arcgis.

 ### 1. Highlights